 Note ii: Amounts due from intermediate parent are unsecured, interest-free and expected to be repaid in three years' time.
-The carrying amount has been adjustment for the time-value of money and is stated net of provision of €255,891 (2018: €255,891).
-The movement of € nil (2018: €385,274) is included in the statement of comprehensive income non-technical.
+The carrying amount has been adjusted for the time-value of money and is stated net of provision of €255,891 (2019: €255,891).